Next: Introduction [Contents][Index]

 .

-This generic function sets the scope of the suffix object OBJ.
+This generic function sets the scope of the object OBJ.
+Methods exist for both prefix and suffix objects.

 The scope is actually a property of the transient prefix, not of